Sustainable Development Goals submission

 - achieving a 12% year-on-year reduction in the amount of waste produced; and

-- redistributing used and unwanted items such as kettles and toasters between students through our Bucks New Usage scheme.
+- redistributing used and unwanted items such as kettles and toasters between students through our BNU New Usage scheme.

 Environmental Annual Report and our sustainability